Chapter 3: General Provisions, Section 8: Prosecution and Progress

 - Estimate the cost of removing the affected equipment from the project and returning it when the delay is over.

-- Compare the costs and choose the most cost-effective option.
+- Compare the costs to remove the equipment or leave it on the job site, and choose the most cost-effective option.
 If the contractor removes the equipment, but the cost for doing so is higher than leaving the equipment on the project, pay only the delay cost for idle equipment.

 - If the contractor does not remove the equipment, attempt to determine how the contractor intended to use the delayed equipment.
 Review the progress schedule to determine if the contractor intended to use the delayed equipment full time or if the contractor intended some idle time.
 Use this estimate of time when determining delay costs.